nds-org/cluster-backup/README.md

-# Labs Workbench Cluster Backup
+# Workbench Cluster Backup
-Automated nightly backup for etcd, shared filesystem, and cluster info dump for Labs Workbench on Kubernetes
+Automated nightly backup for etcd, shared filesystem, and cluster info dump for Workbench on Kubernetes

 # Prerequisites
 To build:
 * Docker

 To run:
-* A remote machine's credentials: username / ssh key /
+* A remote machine's credentials: username / ssh key / hostname
-* Docker / Kubernetes
+* Kubernetes
-*

 # Build
 The usual `docker build` command: